candlepin/candlepin.github.io/README.md

    build manually.
 We use Jenkins builds because even though they can be flakey, they prevent a broken application from being deployed (i.e. `jekyll build` has to return successfully before the app will deploy).
 The Openshift relevant files are in the repo in the .openshift directory.

+   The most common cause of build failures is Jenkins losing track of its build node.
+To check go to Manage Jenkins and then Manage Nodes.
+If you see a red 'X' on the 'websitebldr' node, then that's the problem.
+Click the 'websitebldr' link, delete the node, and run the build again.
+Jenkins will commission a new 'websitebldr' node.

 # Syntax Highlighting
 Syntax highlighting is provided by [Pygments](http://pygments.org) (more specifically by